daniosro/Modeling_portfolio/_sources/intro.md

 ## Models

-### 1. AWL Ship Reactor — Dong et al. (2025)
+### 1. Accelerated Weathering of Limestone (AWL) Ship Reactor — Dong et al. (2025)

-A box model of the **Accelerated Weathering of Limestone (AWL)** reactor developed by Dong et al. (*Science Advances*, 2025, eadr7250).
-The reactor dissolves limestone in CO2-rich seawater aboard cargo ships, converting flue gas CO2 to stable bicarbonate ions dissolved in the ocean — permanent carbon sequestration without pipelines or injection wells.
+A box model of the **Accelerated Weathering of Limestone (AWL)** reactor developed by Dong et al. (*Science Advances*, 2025).
+The reactor dissolves limestone in CO2-rich seawater aboard cargo ships, converting flue gas CO2 to stable bicarbonate ions dissolved in the ocean.
+The model assesses the feasibility of the process for permanent carbon sequestration without pipelines or injection wells.

 **Implements:** Eqs.
-4-11 from the paper — calcite dissolution kinetics, Henry's law CO2 saturation, and mass balance ODEs for a 4-unit packed column stirred tank reactor in parallel and counterflow configurations.
+4-11 from the paper (calcite dissolution kinetics, Henry's law CO2 saturation, and mass balance ODEs for a 4-unit packed column stirred tank reactor in parallel and counterflow configurations).

 **Language:** Python (NumPy, SciPy, Matplotlib)